aesser11/windows-reimage-script/README.md

 # Windows10PowerShellReimaging
 A PowerShell script to personalize and de-crapify Windows 10 automatically after a reimage or update

+# Note: the appBlacklist/removeWin10Apps list/function and advancedExplorerSettings function should be the only things that need to be modified for windows 11 compatibilty. -- will check on release

 # To Run: